jouellnyc/UART/esp01s_esp32/README.md

 ok tx=1 rx=3.

 I would have expected the esp01s to also say UART 1 does not exist.
+[Discussion raised here](https://github.com/orgs/micropython/discussions/15280)

 Alright then.
 If I were to paraphrase [this patch](https://github.com/micropython/micropython/commit/afd0701bf7a9dcb50c5ab46b0ae88b303fec6ed3):